Simple, quiet knock on the door

 And the motorist who causes the smash often survives to be haunted by the senseless waste of humanity that he or she has created.

-When you venture onto the highway, make sure you save the knock on the door for someone calling on your loved ones with good cheer.
+When you venture onto the road, make sure you save the knock on the door for someone calling on your loved ones with good cheer.

-As editor, I am responsible for 11 mastheads around the state.
-I have more than 45 years' experience in newspapers and digital platforms.
-I am lucky to have an enthusiastic and dedicated team of journalists working with me.

-As editor, I am responsible for 11 mastheads around the state.
-I have more than 45 years' experience in newspapers and digital platforms.
-I am lucky to have an enthusiastic and dedicated team of journalists working with me.

 Sign up for our newsletter to stay up to date.